Terms & Conditions

 14. Ongoing Maintenance

 - 14.1.
-Big Bear Digital do not include ongoing maintenance in the original quotation unless itemised as a separate item.
+The Company does not include ongoing maintenance in the original quotation unless itemised as a separate item, except in accordance with 14.2 below.
 Any work carried out as part of a ‘maintenance’ contract or as ‘Ad-Hoc’ is charged at the standard hourly rate and is calculated in 30 minute units.

 These terms of appointment are governed by and subject to English law.